Before we start talking about what makes customer service outstanding, and how you can provide it, we need to explain why it matters.

-Delivering good service is a key ingredient in a company’s ability to maintain long-term profitability in today’s diverse and highly competitive marketplace.
-The Microsoft’s 2018 State of Global Customer Service Report revealed that an overwhelming 95% of respondents cite customer service as important in their choice of and loyalty to a brand.
+Delivering good service is a key ingredient to maintaining long-term profitability in today’s diverse and highly competitive marketplace.
+According to Microsoft’s 2018 State of Global Customer Service Report; an overwhelming 95% of respondents cite customer service as an important factor when choosing loyalty to a brand.

-And what’s more, consumers don’t just expect great service, they are ready to pay for it.
-The Genesys State of Customer Experience research found that one in three consumers is actually willing to pay more to receive a higher level of service.
-While according to Aspect Software’s 2018 Consumer Experience Index survey, two-thirds of consumers are willing to pay for great customer service, with 31% willing to pay as much as 10% more for exceptional service.
+Moreover, consumers don’t just expect great service, they are ready to pay for it.
+According to Genesys State of Customer Experience research; one in three consumers is actually willing to pay more to receive a higher level of service.
+Meanwhile, Aspect Software’s 2018 Consumer Experience Index indicates that two-thirds of consumers are willing to pay for great customer service.
+Actually, 31% willing to pay as much as 10% more for exceptional service.

-The Customer Service Benchmark Report by SuperOffice showed that 62% of companies do not respond to customer service emails.
-Being easily accessible through various support channels, acknowledging service requests and actually responding to customers in a timely manner are must-have aspects of great customer care.
+The Customer Service Benchmark Report showcased that 62% of companies do not respond to customer service emails.
+Being easily accessible through various support channels, acknowledging service requests, and actually responding to customers in a timely manner are must-have aspects of great customer care.

-Modern consumers are impatient and demand their service requests handled quickly and effectively.
-A study conducted by CMO council found that the most important attribute of good customer service, according to the customers’ themselves, is a fast response time.
-First contact resolution is also critical as consumers hate having to contact a company over and over again regarding the same issue.
+Modern consumers are impatient and expect their service requests to be handled quickly and efficiently.
+According to a study conducted by the CMO Council, the most important attributes of good customer service are fast response time and first contact resolution.
+This is due to the fact that consumers hate contacting a company over and over again regarding the same issue.

-Professional competence of frontline employees, including excellent product/ service knowledge and expertise, is one of the most essential characteristics of quality customer service.
-Stats say that 84% of customers are frustrated when the service agent does not have information (ThinkJar), while 29% switch brands because of poor staff knowledge (NewVoiceMedia).
+The professional competence of frontline employees is one of the most essential characteristics of quality customer service.
+According to ThinkJar, 84% of customers are frustrated when service agents are not up to speed.
+While 29% of customers switch brands because of poor staff knowledge.

-Common courtesy – being polite, friendly and following proper service etiquette when interacting with customers – is actually a foundation of high quality customer service.
-The level of courtesy demonstrated by service employees greatly affects a customer’s experience – in fact, 73% of consumers say friendly customer service reps can make them fall in love with a brand, according to the survey by RightNow.
+Common courtesy is the foundation of high-quality customer service.
+For instance: being polite, friendly, and following proper service etiquette when interacting with customers.
+The level of courtesy demonstrated by service employees greatly affects a customer’s experience.
+In fact, 73% of consumers say friendly customer service reps can make them fall in love with a brand; according to a survey by RightNow.

-Creating consistency in experiences is becoming of greater importance as consumers use multiple channels to engage with brands and increasingly demand consistent, effortless and unified service experience across every touch point during every interaction.
-A study by McKinsey revealed that a consistent customer experience across the entire customer journey increases customer satisfaction and builds trust.
+Providing consistent positive experiences is very important as consumers use multiple channels to engage with brands.
+Moreover, the consumers increasingly demand an effortless and unified service experience across every touchpoint during every interaction.
+As said by McKinsey, consistent customer experience across the entire customer journey increases customer satisfaction and builds trust.

-In addition to excellent product expertise and basic customer service soft skills, there are certain major qualities and characteristics that are absolutely necessary for service reps to ensure customer service quality.
+In addition to excellent product expertise and basic customer service soft skills, there are other important elements of customer service.
+To be specific, certain qualities and characteristics are necessary for service reps to ensure quality service.

 1. Passion for helping others

 Frontline employees should be naturally passionate about customer service and helping people.
-If an agent is not willing to engage with customers and does not actually enjoy assisting others – it would be nearly impossible to create an emotional connection with them and deliver a delightful and memorable service experience.
+If an agent is not willing to engage with customers and doesn’t enjoy assisting others; it’s nearly impossible to create an emotional connection or to deliver a delightful and memorable service experience.

 Being able to put oneself in customers’ shoes, truly understand and relate to their feelings is an integral part of excellent customer care.
-Showing empathy is especially important when service agents have to deal with angry customers – it helps to soothe their frustration even if immediate solution to their problem cannot be provided.
+Showing empathy is especially important when service agents have to deal with angry customers.
+It helps to soothe their frustration even if immediate solutions to their problem cannot be provided.

 3. Positive attitude

-As customer service jobs are usually stressful by nature, maintaining a positive attitude allows support reps to better handle challenging situations, interact with unhappy customers, overcome job-related stress and prevent burnout.
-It also translates into positive experiences for customers and improved customer satisfaction.
+Because support jobs are stressful by nature, maintaining a positive attitude is necessary when handling challenging situations and interacting with unhappy customers.
+An agent’s positive attitude translates into positive experiences for customers and improves customer satisfaction.

 4. Good communication

-Customer service representatives need to be top-notch communicators at all levels.
-Apart from excellent oral and written communication skills and an ability to use positive language, it also means being a great listener in order to understand what a customer is trying to get across and then responding in a proper way.
+Service representatives need to be top-notch communicators at all levels.
+Apart from excellent oral and written communication skills, it also means being a great active listener.

-Customer service is mostly all about resolving customers’ queries, that’s why problem solving ability is a fundamental characteristic of a good service professional.
-Essentially, problem-solving involves clear understanding of the problem, coming up with potential solutions, presenting the best possible solution, and then actually implementing it successfully.
+Customer service is mostly all about resolving customers’ queries; that’s why problem-solving is a fundamental characteristic of a good service professional.
+Essentially, problem-solving involves a clear understanding of the problem, coming up with potential solutions, presenting the best possible solution, and then actually implementing it successfully.

-- To ensure the delivery of top-quality customer service each and every time, Ritz-Carlton employees are empowered to spend up to $2,000 per incident to solve customer problems immediately and rescue a guest experience without asking for a manager’s approval.
+- To ensure top-quality service at all times, Ritz-Carlton employees are empowered to spend up to $2,000 for issue resolution per incident, without asking for a manager’s approval.

 - At Amazon, if a customer receives a damaged or defective item, or if a package gets lost in the mail, they will send a replacement.
 If Amazon’s self-service FAQs or community forums can’t solve the problem, callers can get 24/7 support and are almost never put on hold.